-Business in Northwestern Washington is different - life is sweeter, folks are friendlier and better educated and growth opportunities abound.
+Business in Northwestern Washington is different-life is sweeter, folks are friendlier and better educated and growth opportunities abound.

-With an extraordinary, world-renowned location and natural beauty, low-cost and plentiful commercial property availability, proximity to Seattle, Vancouver and the I-5 corridor, excellent schools and hospitals, a very and a stable, welltrained work force - Northwest Washington offers a better quality of life for your business as well as you, your employees and their families.
+With an extraordinary, world-renowned location and natural beauty, low-cost and plentiful commercial property availability, proximity to Seattle, Vancouver and the I-5 corridor, excellent schools and hospitals, a very low crime rate and a stable, welltrained work force - Northwest Washington offers a better quality of life for your business as well as you, your employees and their families.

-The area is comprised of four distinct regions, each with marvelous features and benefitsservices, and other next five years, NAS years, NAS Whitely Island plans to add six squadrons, with an increase in 1,100 active duty military.
+The area is comprised of four distinct regions, each with marvelous features and benefitsservices, and other All and a second se tourism related fields.
+Within the next five years, NAS years, NAS Whidbey Island plans to add six squadrons, with an increase in 1,100 active duty military.
 The increase in population as military spouses and dependents move into the area will provide a larger available labor force to local businesses, and more demand on retail and services.

 Island County is about 50 miles from Seattle.
-With multiple access points to Whildbey and Camano islands it is a well-known tourist destination.
-The largest employer in the four-county region, NAS Whildbey Island, is in Oak Harbor.
+With multiple access points to Whidbey and Camano islands it is a well-known tourist destination.
+The largest employer in the four-county region, NAS Whidbey Island, is in Oak Harbor.
 The other major industries are retail, accommodation and food the adventurous in spirit.
-With more business licenses per capita than am per capita than any other county in Washington state, it's also a haven for hundreds of entrepreneurs from all industries -small retailers, app developers, artisans, telecommuters, small-scale manufacturers and farmers, and more.
+With more business licenses per capita than arr per capita than any other county in Washington state, it's also a haven for hundreds of entrepreneurs from all industries -small retailers, app developers, artisans, telecommuters, small-scale manufacturers and farmers, and more.